Majdoddin/majdoddin.github.io/_posts/2024-04-02-dev-containers.md

 categories: jekyll update
 ---
 ![Dev Containers Logo](/assets/images/devc_logo.png)

 So you are developing a project that involves training a model.
 But each time you run it on a cloud GPU, you have to spend +30 min. to prepare the environment.

 I show you here how *Dev Containers* solves that problem.

-__What will you get?__
+__What will you get?__\
 Within 5 min. you get your VS Code connected to your updatable Linux dev environment, having full access to the GPU.

-__How it works?__
+__How it works?__\
 Using Dev Containers, you build a docker image, tailored for your project.
 You load it on Docker Hub (just once).

 The image is downloaded and run on your cloud box, and you connect to it to do your work.
 The changes you make to your code are pushed to/pulled from your GitHub repos.

-__Now a little about Dev Containers__
+__A little about Dev Containers__\
 It works through a VS Code extension.
 Withing your project folder, you specify what for a docker image is needed, and some other details.
 It builds the image (once) and runs it and connects to it as a remote.
 Usually you get your projects folder _mounted_ within the container, such that the changes are mirrored.

-__Let's Begin__
+__Let's Begin__\
 1- Make sure Docker is [installed](https://docs.docker.com/engine/install/) is installed.
 Install the VS Code [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

 2- Clone your GitHub project and open it with VS Code.

 3- Create a `devcontainer` folder, add the files `devcontainer.json` and `Dockerfile`.

 4- `Dockerfile` can be any valid [Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
 Use it to setup your environment.
-Here I explain a typical usage.
+Here I explain a typical usage.\
 Docker images is built in layers.
 You can choose an existing image to build on:
 ```
 FROM python:3.10.14-bookworm
 ```
 This is Debian Bookworm with Python 3.10.14.
 You can choose [Pytorch](https://hub.docker.com/r/pytorch/pytorch), but if you wanna specify the Python version, start from Python ([full list](https://hub.docker.com/_/python)).

 ```
 WORKDIR /workspaces
 ```
 It sets the `cwd` for the  following RUN commands.

 Now installing System dependencies:
 ```